DECONSTRUCTING THE INTEGRITY OF …

 And he accepted their hospitality and went in with them.

-And it then happened that as he sat down to dine with them, he took the loaf, gave thanks and, having broken it, he handed them a piece.
+And it then happened that as he sat down to dine with them, he took the loaf, gave thanks and, having broken it, he handed them [each] a piece.
 And from this their eyes were opened [well and truly] and they recognized who he was.
-And from that was it.
-He was gone.
+And that was it.
+Then he was gone.

 And from then [and thereafter] they said to one another: “Did not our hearts light up within us as he spoke to us on the way and as he threw open wide the scriptures?”

-And that same hour, they got back on the road and returned to Jerusalem and found the eleven and the others with them having met together with their announcement:
+And that very same hour, they got back on the road, and returned to Jerusalem to find the eleven and the others with them having met together with their announcement:

 “The Lord has truly been raised and has appeared to Simon.”

 And they related to them what had happened on their journey and how he had become known to them in the breaking of the bread.
 And as they recounted these things, there he was standing there right in their midst.
 But they were in shock, even terrified, and began to think that maybe they were beholding a spirit.
 And he said to them: